eeoluus/ma-thesis/README.md

 # ma-thesis

-The R script for replicating the statistics will be added in the near future.
+**The R script for replicating the statistics will be added in the near future.**

 Instructions for replicating the analysis.
-Behavioral data is read from Presentation log files (Neurobehavioral Systems), whereas the MEG data is assumed to be from the Elekta Neuromag TRIUX system (which uses the .fif extension).
+Behavioral data is read from Presentation log files (Neurobehavioral Systems), whereas the MEG data is assumed to be from an Elekta Neuromag TRIUX system (which uses the .fif extension).
+Please note that you have to **set up the input and output directories** for each step and change the scripts accordingly.

-Split preprocessed MEG data files with splitter.py Calculate grand averages from split files using grand_averages.py Plot grand averages with ga_plots.py
+1. Split preprocessed MEG data files with splitter.py
+2. Calculate grand averages from split files using grand_averages.py
+3. Plot grand averages with ga_plots.py
-Calculate condition differences from split files using condition_differences.py Plot t-heatmaps from condition differences using permutation_hmaps.py
+4. Calculate condition differences from split files using condition_differences.py
+5. Plot t-heatmaps from condition differences using permutation_hmaps.py

-Form data points on the basis of reaction times and condition differences with data_points.py Plot reaction times and percentage of correct responses using hitrate_rt_plots.py
+6. Form data points on the basis of reaction times and condition differences with data_points.py
+7. Plot reaction times and percentage of correct responses using hitrate_rt_plots.py